StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 > ## Three main accident group: Drift, Traffic jam collision and Parking accidents!
 ![Image](../img/acc_group.png)

 The number of accidents during the day is larger than during the night.
-However, the number of drifting accidents is nearly the same during the day than in night.
+However, the number of drifting accidents is nearly the same during the day than during the night.
-> ## Please, don't lose the attention and moderate the speed during the night!
+> ## Please, _don't lose the attention_ and _moderate the speed_ during the night!

 How does the weather affect in type of accident
 ## How?